 POLI3137.
-Nationalsiam: theories and practices (6 credits)
+Nationalism: theories and practices (6 credits)

-Why is nationalism such an appealing force in the world?
-What is the source of nationalism?
 What are the bases of a national identity?
 Is self-determination a justified cause for full statehood?
 This course is to provide students with an understanding of the major contemporary theories of nationalism, the most prominent explanations to the reemergence of nationalism across the world.
-In the first half of the course, we will discuss the conceptualization of understanding the social phenomena, examine the related key concepts, including nation, state, ethnicity, nationalism, and national identity, and provide students with the background knowledge and tools to analyze how social and political changes affect the future of nationalism.
+In the first half of the course, we will discuss the conceptualization of understanding the social phenomena, examine the related key concepts, including nation, state, ethnicity, nationalism, and national identity, and provide students with the background knowledge and tools to analyse how social and political changes affect the future of nationalism.
 Students will be exposed to a wide range of literature in political science that engages in the theoretical debates.
 In the second half of the course, we will focus on the effects of nationalism on political identities, voting, patterns of political violence, and immigration policy, by exploring cases from around the world.
 Students will also have the opportunity to build perspectives to understand and examine how contemporary political changes are affected by nationalism and its variant forms through various assignments.